Economy of the State of Hidalgo: Manufacturing

-Manufacturing industries are the most important sector in Hidalgo, contributing 28.84% of Hidalgo's GDP.
+Manufacturing industries in Hidalgo contribute to 28.84% of Hidalgo's GDP.
 In the area of productive infrastructure, the state has thirteen industrial and/or technological parks operating, located in Pachuca de Soto, Mineral de la Reforma, Tula de Allende, Tizayuca, Huejutla de Reyes, Atitalaquia and Ciudad Sahagún.

-The textile and clothing sector is one of the most important sectors for Hidalgo.
 The municipalities with the highest levels of production of textile inputs and finishes, textile products and clothing are Tepeji del Río de Ocampo, Tizayuca, Tlaxcoapan, Zapotlán, Tlanalapa, Tepeapulco, Pachuca de Soto, Mineral de la Reforma, Progreso de Obregón, Actopan, Cuautepec de Hinojosa and Tulancingo de Bravo.

-In 1952, the industrial zone of Ciudad Sahagún was created, it was considered the most important industrial center in Mexico, the area had about 40,000 workers.
+In 1952, the industrial zone of Ciudad Sahagún was created.
+It was considered the most important industrial center in Mexico, and the area had about 40,000 workers.
 In 1986 a cycle of 36 years of industrial heyday came to an end, in which the companies Constructora Nacional de Carros de Ferrocarril (CNCF), Diesel Nacional S.A.
 (Dina), Dikona (Dina-Komatsu) and National Steelworks (Sidena), closed.

-In 2008, there were three major companies located in the industrial corridor of Ciudad Sahagún: the U.S. transnational ASF-Keystone, the Canadian Bombardier-Concarril and the Japanese Komatsu Mexicana, which reached 3,200 jobs between them.
+In 2008, there were three major companies located in the industrial corridor of Ciudad Sahagún: the U.S. transnational ASF-Keystone, the Canadian Bombardier-Concarril, and the Japanese Komatsu Mexicana, which reached 3,200 jobs between them.
 There are 17 medium-sized companies, divided into metalworking, automotive and railway; there are Aceros Corsa, Aerospace, American Coach, CAPDTIMM, CAPROME, CIMMATH, Dina-Camiones, Ferro Partes Mexicanas, Giant Motors, Global Transporte, Grupo Bler, Gunderson-Concarril, Kapton, Maquinados Teysa, MET-MET, SYCSA, Té Laggs and Timsa.
 In addition, there are 40 micro-enterprises, including the maquilado, embroidery, dairy products and profiling of metalworking parts, associated in the corporation called Industriales de Sahagún, AC (ISAC).
 Industries in the area account for almost 11,800 established jobs.